alphagov/govuk_ab_analysis/README.md

 optional arguments:
-  -h, --help            show this help message and exit --debug-level DEBUG_LEVEL
+  -h, --help            show this help message and exit --alpha ALPHA         The false positive rate.
+With respect to hypothesis
+                        tests , alpha refers to significance level, the probability of making a Type I error.
+  --m M                 The number of hypotheses tested.
+Given we are testing
+                        4 null hypotheses we should control for multiple comparisons, the simplest and most conservative
+                        approach is to use the Bonferroni correction, alpha /
+                        m.
+So 0.05 / 4 = 0.0125 = alpha_corrected The
+                        Bonferroni correction can be used to adjust confidence intervals.
+If one establishes m confidence intervals, and wishes to have an overall confidence level of 1-alpha, each individual confidence interval can be adjusted to the level of 1-(alpha/m).
+  --boot_reps BOOT_REPS
+                        The number of bootstrap replicates.
+The number of times we draw n-1 times with replacement from a sample and estimate a statistic.
+Monte Carlo sampling builds an estimate of the sampling distribution by randomly drawing a large number of samples of size boot_reps from a population, and calculating for each one the associated value of the statistic.
+In this module we calculate the mean.
+  --debug-level DEBUG_LEVEL
                         debug level of messages (DEBUG, INFO, WARNING etc...)
 ```